Shopping for a new ukulele, but don’t know where to start? I’ve been there and, yes, it can be a bit overwhelming.

 Singer-songwriter (and talented ukulele player!)
 Grace Vanderwaal, who captured the hearts of millions as the winner of America’s Got Talent in 2016, was quickly signed by Fender to endorse a lineup of signature models that look beautiful and sound great — especially plugged in.

-Designed for beginners and those with some working knowledge around a ukulele, this concert ukulele is perfect for playing at home, but can also handle live performances thanks to the onboard Fishman Kula pickup — a system that’s found in other popular ukulele models.
+Designed for new players and those with some working knowledge around a ukulele, this concert ukulele is perfect for playing at home, but can also handle live performances thanks to the onboard Fishman Kula pickup — a system that’s found in other popular ukulele models.

 What’s most appealing about this ukulele, though, is its looks.
 From Fender’s signature headstock to the sapele wood body and walnut fingerboard, this ukulele looks way more premium than its price tag suggests.